darioizzo/audi/doc/sphinx2/gdual.rst

 This class represents an element of the algebra :math:`\mathcal P_{n,m}`, (see :ref:`formal_definition`) defined over the field :math:`\mathbf K` (the field is represented by the template argument *Cf*).
-We call elements of this algebra generalized dual numbers as, among other things, they generalize the dual numbers used for forward automatic differentiation.
+We call elements of this algebra generalized dual numbers as, among other things and when :math:`\mathbf K` is :math:`\mathbb R`), they generalize the dual numbers used for forward automatic differentiation.

-Using the multi-index notation, a generalized dual number (over the field :math:`\mathbb R` represented by doubles) may be written as:
+Using the multi-index notation, a generalized dual number (over the field :math:`\mathbb R` represented by doubles, i.e. :code:`gdual<double>`) may be written as:

 .. math::